 Don’t gloss over – teaching your teenager how to manage their money by using a goal they’re DYING to be/do/have is one of the BEST ways to do it!

-- Save money from one payday cycle to the next: Save money from one payday cycle to the next, whether your payday is an actual paycheck, or an allowance, or from chore commissions.
+- Save money from one payday cycle to the next: Challenge your teen to save money from one payday cycle to the next, whether their payday is an actual paycheck, or an allowance, or from chore commissions.
 This means, don’t spend all your money at once!

-- Do your first teen money challenge: Complete a teen money challenge
+- Do your first teen money challenge: Have them complete a teen money challenge.

-- Set up your first budget: Use one of these free teen budget worksheet printables to help you work through your first-ever budget!
+- Set up your first budget: Use one of these free teen budget worksheet printables to help your teen work through their first-ever budget!

 - Save up for a prom gown: This was my personal savings goal in high school!
 And I did it – I think it was $83 I saved up, which not only let me buy this gorgeous, magenta-colored gown, but white gloves to go with it!